Leider ist diese Seite derzeit nicht in deutscher Sprache verfügbar.

 The discussion rounds at the conference are your chance to get involved and help the EPO to set its priorities for European patent information in future.

-for expert users which is planned for 12 November, all discussion rounds and tutorials will take place on 10 November 2015.
+Except for a super-workshop for expert users which is planned for 31 October, all discussion rounds and tutorials will take place on 29 October 2019.

 |09.00 - 10.30 hrs|